What is 5G Tower? Who are top 12 global 5G tower companies?

-Vantage 5G Towers Strategy: Vantage towers look to position themselves as a “5G Superhost” to cater to enterprise users as well as wireless carriers.
+Vantage 5G Tower Strategy: Vantage towers look to position itself as a “5G Superhost” to cater to enterprise users as well as wireless carriers.

 Crown castle brings in 25 years of expertise, with 40K+ towers deployed and 80K+ miles of fiber.
 It is changing how MNOs are deploying their technologies.
 It provides two models for cell sites, shared infrastructure and single-tenant, like ATC.
 Founded: 1994 HQ Location: Houston, TX Infrastructure: 40K+ towers, ~80K small cells on air or under contract, and ~80K route miles of fiber

 - Installs monopole, lattice, and guyed towers, which are fed by backhaul coaxial copper or fiber

 - Provides equipment shelters and ground space to allow connectivity for fiber and edge data centers

 - In dense areas where towers are not feasible to install, provides rooftop sites

 - Small Cells – Installs small cells for indoor, outdoor, and mixed-use areas working with commercial real estate companies, carriers, and partners.